 That’s Heffernan in a nutshell, positive, grateful and forever thinking of others.

-This article first appeared in Corks Evening Echo on 13th June 2017, click here to view.
+This article first appeared in the Evening Echo on June 14th, 2017.
+To view the original version, click here.